LNoeltner1/staff_directory/README.md

 ## Description

 This project is a staff directory with names pulled in from a random user API.
-When complete, it will have the ability to search for specific employees and the ability to sort by column header key.

 ## Table of Contents :